tajhlande/lmae/README.md

     python render_test.py -v

 If all is successful, you will see a surprise animation demo!
 Press "return" on the app console to end the test.

-To run on the Raspberry Pi with the real LED matrix hardware, set an environment variable that contains the path to the python binding directory in `rpi-rgb-led-matrix`, something like:
+To run on the Raspberry Pi with the real LED matrix hardware, you need to install the `rgbmatrix` library into the venv environment in development mode, referencing the path to the python bindings in your copy of the `rpi-rgb-led-matrix`, so after activating your virtual environmetn, run something like:

-    export RGB_MATRIX_PY_PATH=~/rpi-rgb-led-matrix/bindings/python
+    pip install -e ~/rpi-rgb-led-matrix/bindings/python

 And then run the example like this:

-    sudo -E venv/bin/python render_test.py
+    sudo venv/bin/python render_test.py

 The `sudo` is necessary to allow the LED matrix code to run with the elevated privileges necessary to achieve best GPIO timing performance.
 And because `sudo` doesn't use the user's path, the usual means to activating the virtual environment doesn't work.
-If you don't like taking the risk of sharing all your environment variables with the `root` account by setting `-E`, you can set the environment variable in the `sudo` command, like:

-    sudo RGB_MATRIX_PY_PATH=/home/myuser/rpi-rgb-led-matrix/bindings/python \
-         venv/bin/python render_test.py

-replacing the path here with the correct path for your copy of the `rpi-rgb-led-matrix` project.
+### Setting up your development environment

+The following assumes you want to develop on a Windows or Mac laptop.
+If you have a Linux laptop, things might be somewhat more complicated, as the virtual LED matrix code path inspects the operating system type (one of Linux, Darwin i.e. Mac, or Windows) and uses that information to guide whether things should be virtual, though you still need to set the command line `-v` flag to be sure.

-*IDE Note:*  In order to get your IDE to find the `rgbmatrix` module so all your syntax highlighting will be nice and clean, you'll need to add the python bindings path (the same as what you set in the `RGB_MATRIX_PY_PATH` variable above) to your IDE's Python sys.path or PYTHONPATH settings.
+In order to get your IDE to find the `rgbmatrix` module so all your syntax highlighting will be nice and clean, you'll need to do one of the following:

+1.  `pip install -e ~/rpi-rgb-led-matrix/bindings/python` in your IDE's virtual environment.
+2. Add the python bindings path (the same path as what you set in the `pip -e` command above) to your IDE's Python sys.path or PYTHONPATH settings.

 Instructions for JetBrains IDEs can be found [here](https://www.jetbrains.com/help/idea/installing-uninstalling-and-reloading-interpreter-paths.html).